3.8 million live websites use WooCommerce. That’s 0.2% of all websites but 6.8% of the top million.

 ThemeForest offers a large stock of 1,300 premium WooCommerce themes, ranging from $39 and giving you countless options for your ideal website.
-Paid themes are recommended since all authors of ThemeForest are committed to support you dedicatedly.
+Paid themes are recommended since all authors of ThemeForest are committed to supporting you dedicatedly.

 - Astra WooCommerce Theme

 You can install WooCommerce directly from WordPress dashboard by clicking Add New button in Plugins section.
 After activating WooCommerce, you follow the setup wizard to complete initial configuration.
 There, you can also set up payments and shipping options.